 Empower the user instead of forcing the content provider to study law.

 So instead of putting pressure on the provider of content, it would be much more useful to empower the user.
 Giving him/her the power to decide whether he/she wants to prevent being measured and tracked or not?
 Why not develop an Add-On for every browser that protects the user from being tracked?
-Solutions for that are already in place that just needs to be modified.
+Solutions for that are already in place that just need to be modified.
 Solutions like Ghostery for instance.
-In the past Ad-Blockers faced some heavy criticism for being “corrupt” or let’s say protect from advertising as long as no company pays to get “whitelisted”.
+In the past Ad-Blockers faced some heavy criticism for being “corrupt” or let’s say protected from advertising as long as no company pays to get “whitelisted”.
 This can´t be the way as well… But an Add-On that blocks without any whitelisting would give the power back to the user.
 Such Add-Ons could be easily developed and spread, whether they would be directly implemented into the browser itself from the start or could be installed afterward.
 This would protect the user much more than putting more and more regulations and pressure on the companies.
 In return, the companies can decide whether they go for it and provide their services without the analytics part or they can block such users.
 Content blockers are already used on multiple sites like here in Germany on Bild.de If you have an active ad-blocker installed, you see this screen:

 But the newspaper still offers you its content if you are willing to pay for it.
 With this practice, you can leave the decision up to the people….block the site and be safe from tracking, or get the (mostly) free content and “pay” for it by being tracked and measured.
 This would put so much pressure on the people who didn’t study law but still want to enrich the web with their content and at the same time, it would protect the people on the web.
 It´s still way easier to install an Add-On (I´m quite sure that even teenagers are able to install them on their PC or mobile) than getting people empowered to fulfill all those regulations that are currently in power and the ones that will come up in the future.